-Extensions to cover may include breakdown cover which we can arrange to run alongside your fleet.
+Extensions to standard business fleet cover include fleet breakdown cover, which we can arrange to run alongside your policy if needed.

-Typically, classes of use to consider may include the following:
+Typically, classes of use to consider for business fleet insurance include the following:

-- Social, Domestic and Pleasure use – This would allow a policyholder to commute to and from one permanent place of work.
+Social, Domestic and Pleasure use, including Commuting – This would allow a policyholder to commute to and from one permanent place of work.
 A business car policy would not be suitable in this instance and you would be advised to insure your fleet vehicles individually to obtain the best premiums.
-Or to contact an insurer who can place ‘family fleets’.

 What does commercial fleet insurance cover?

 A full driver profile should be considered at the quotation stage as we can negotiate discounts with some insurers depending on the age of your drivers.
-A discount would be available for a policyholder if the majority of their drivers were aged over 30 even if the driving restriction required was to exclude drivers aged below 21 years of age.
+A discount would be available if the majority of your drivers were aged over 30.

 For this reason, we place a great emphasis on initial data collection.
 A considered and thoughtful approach to marketing your fleet will result in lower premiums for you.